AnkitAggrwal/Shodh-ai-Task/Final_report.md

 1.  *Supervised DL:* A predictive model to estimate the probability of default.
 2.  *Offline RL:* A decision-making agent to learn an optimal approval policy to maximize financial return.

-I used a sample of [Number] loans from the LendingClub dataset, focusing on loans with a final status of "Fully Paid" or "Charged Off."
+I used a sample of 10000 loans from the LendingClub dataset, focusing on loans with a final status of "Fully Paid" or "Charged Off."

 ---